mindfultatiana/cyberstrike_stormcloud/README.md

 	`python -m mkdocs build`

+5. For developers who would like to create an online version at `https://<name>.github.io/cyberstrike_stormcloud/`

+	`python -m mkdocs gh-deploy -f CyberStrike-Lab-Workbook-Solar/mkdocs.yml -v`

 # Copyright

 Copyright 2023 National Technology & Engineering Solutions of Sandia, LLC (NTESS).
 Under the terms of Contract DE-NA0003525 with NTESS, the U.S. Government retains certain rights in this software.